SaiNikhil0904/web-programming-project-with-json-and-js/README.md

 For my Web Programming Project.
-I have Created a Online Book Store named as "Book Galore".
+I had Created a Online Book Store named as "Book Galore".

 The website where we can purchase the books.